gregkroon/HarnessKustomizePlugin/README.md

 4. Add a shell script step in your workflow before the rollout step , name it Inject Harness Plugin , add the contents of HarnessKustomizePluginScript-GIT-HTTPS-AUTH or HarnessKustomizePluginScript-GIT-SSH-AUTH depending on your auth scheme .

-5. If SSH you will require your ssh key added and tested manually to the delegate , if using HTTPS you will need to create a secret with the GIT user password called
+5. If SSH you will require your ssh key added and tested manually to the delegate , if using HTTPS you will need to create a secret with the GIT user password that is url encoded called "git_password_url_encoded"

 # Troubleshooting